dmlc/xgboost/python-package/README.rst

--  Note for windows users: this pip installation may not work on some windows environment, and it may cause unexpected errors. pip installation on windows is currently disabled for further invesigation, please install from github.
+-  Note for windows users: this pip installation may not work on some windows environment, and it may cause unexpected errors. pip installation on windows is currently disabled for further investigation, please install from github.

 For up-to-date version, please install from github.